Team

 Executive Director

-Sukti Dhital is a human rights lawyer and the Executive Director of the Robert and Helen Bernstein Institute for Human Rights at NYU School of Law.
-She also serves as a Supervising Attorney with the Global Justice Clinic at NYU Law, where she oversees legal empowerment projects spanning jailhouse lawyers and immigrant rights.
-Previously, Sukti was the Executive Director and Co-founder of Nazdeek, an award-winning legal empowerment organization committed to bringing access to justice closer to marginalized communities in India.
-She worked closely with affected communities and social movements to advance human rights through a community-driven approach, with a focus on indigenous and Dalit women.
-Prior to Nazdeek, Sukti was the Director of the Reproductive Rights Unit at the Human Rights Law Network, India and assisted in securing landmark social and economic rights judgments including the first decision in the world to recognize maternal mortality as a human rights violation.
-She has also worked at the ACLU's Reproductive Freedom Project and as an appellate litigation associate at the firm of Bingham McCutchen LLP.
-Sukti received her BA from the University of Michigan and her JD from Northeastern University School of Law.
+Sukti is the Executive Director of the Bernstein Institute for Human Rights at NYU Law.
+She also serves as a Supervising Attorney with the Global Justice Clinic, where she oversees legal empowerment projects spanning jailhouse lawyers and immigrant rights.
+Previously, Sukti was the Executive Director and Co-founder of Nazdeek, a legal empowerment organization that works closely with indigenous and Dalit women to advance human rights through a community-driven approach.
+Prior to Nazdeek, Sukti was the Director of the Reproductive Rights Unit at the Human Rights Law Network, India and assisted in securing landmark social and economic rights judgments.
+She has also worked at the American Civil Liberties Union’s Reproductive Freedom Project.
+Sukti currently serves as a Steering Committee member of the Legal Empowerment Fund, a member of the Grassroots Justice Network's Network Advisory Council and an Advisory Board member of the WIEGO Law Programme.
+Sukti received her JD from Northeastern University School of Law and BA from University of Michigan.
+She is a mother of 2 beautiful kiddos and a deep believer in community justice as the pathway to liberation.

 Tyler Walton '18

-Tyler Walton is the Acting Deputy Director and Tuttleman Legal Empowerment Attorney at the Robert and Helen Bernstein Institute for Human Rights at NYU School of Law.
+Tyler Walton is the Deputy Director at the Robert and Helen Bernstein Institute for Human Rights at NYU School of Law.
+He joined the Bernstein Institute as the inaugural Tuttleman Legal Empowerment Fellow.
 Tyler works on legal empowerment, researching and co-developing strategies with affected community members to access and exercise their rights and shift power paradigms back towards communities and individuals.
+He serves as the managing attorney for the Jailhouse Lawyer Initiative and a supervising attorney with the Global Justice Clinic.
 Prior to joining the Bernstein Institute, Tyler was a fellow at the Southern Africa Litigation Centre where he led the program on freedom of expression, working to combat closing civic spaces in southern Africa and address new human rights issues caused by the rise of the Internet and digital technologies.
-He also served two years as a Peace Corps Volunteer in Malawi developing participatory community health programs to advance gender equality, access to safe drinking water, and HIV prevention and mitigation.
+He also served two years as a Peace Corps Volunteer in Malawi developing participatory community health programs.
 Tyler received his BA from the University of Missouri and his JD from NYU School of Law, where he was a Root-Tilden-Kern Public Interest scholar.

 Program Manager

-Gabriela is the Program Manager at the Robert and Helen Bernstein Institute for Human Rights at NYU School of Law.
-Gabriela is also an Immigrant Youth Accompaniment Aide at The Door, an organization that provides a wide range of free services to NYC-based youth.
-Prior to joining the Bernstein Institute, Gabriela was an organizer with the Student Farmworker Alliance (SFA) where she worked with students and young people to further the goals of the Fair Food Program developed by the Coalition of Immokalee Workers, an internationally recognized human rights organization.
-Prior to SFA, Gabriela volunteered at the Legal Empowerment and Advocacy Hub (LEAH) where she learned about the power in people being able to know, use, and shape the laws that affect them.
-While at LEAH, she had the opportunity to work on the Jailhouse Lawyers Initiative, a national project that aims to re-conceptualize the role of jailhouse lawyers as agents of empowerment.
-Gabriela has also served as a Democracy Program Intern at the Brennan Center for Justice.
+gabriela is the Program Manager at the Bernstein Institute for Human Rights at NYU Law.
+They are also an Immigrant Youth Accompaniment Aide at The Door, an organization that provides a wide range of free services to NYC-based youth.
+Prior to joining the Bernstein Institute, gabriela was an organizer with the Student Farmworker Alliance (SFA) where she worked with students and young people to further the goals of the Fair Food Program developed by the Coalition of Immokalee Workers.
+Prior to SFA, gabriela volunteered at the Legal Empowerment and Advocacy Hub (LEAH) where she learned about the power in people being able to know, use, and shape the laws that affect them.
+While at LEAH, she had the opportunity to work on the Jailhouse Lawyers Initiative, a national project that aims to re-conceptualize the role of jailhouse lawyers as agents of empowerment. gabriela has also served as a Democracy Program Intern at the Brennan Center for Justice.

-Gabriela is an immigrant from Colombia and first-generation college student.
-She graduated Summa Cum Laude from the University of Florida where she earned a BA in Criminology and in Gender and Sexuality Studies.
+gabriela is an immigrant from Colombia and first-generation college student.
+They graduated Summa Cum Laude from the University of Florida where they earned a BA in Criminology and in Gender and Sexuality Studies.

 Jhody Polk